-Allium Cepa may be useful in violent earache even where pus is discharged.
+Allium cepa may be useful in violent earache even where pus is discharged.
 Stitching tearing pain with whoopy cough, laryngitis and coryza.
 Pain like thick threads drawing from deep within the head.
-Headaches with congestion and fullness of nose or pain in jaws and face extending to the head.
+Headaches with congestion and fulness of nose or pain in jaws and face extending to the head.
 Dull frontal or occipital headache so severe eyes cannot stand the light.
-Tearing, burning and throbbing in the head.
+Tearing, bursting and throbbing in the head.

 The remedy frequently goes from left side to right.
 In catarrhal laryngitis the cough compels patient to grasp the larynx.
 Seems as if the cough would tear it, as if a hook were dragging up and through the larynx with every cough.

-There may be in Allium cepa colic from cold by getting feet wet; over-eating of cucumbers and salads; haemorrhoidal; of children worse sitting better moving about.
+There may be in Allium cepa colic from cold by getting feet wet; over-eating of cucumbers and salads; haemorrhoidal; of children < sitting > moving about.
 Sometimes there are neuralgic pains like long threads in the face, head, neck and chest.